 Many businesses that need to increase productivity and employee retention are turning to creating Third Spaces.
 This type of environment has the potential to create a magnetic office space, increasing the attractiveness of the workplace and engagement.

 Environment is a high ranking priority for many employees when deciding to join or stay within a company.
-A dull or uninviting environment can create low-motivation and low-energy and undermine productivity.
+A dull or uninviting environment can create low-motivation and low-energy, which could lead to decreased productivity.

 The term comes from the concept of a communal space, which acts as a separate environment from the home and workplace.
 This place can be many settings but typically allows a more transformative and expressive experience to be enjoyed concerning the self and others.